For the next few months, life went on surprisingly well.

 “I mean exactly what I say.
 How do you know he’s human?
-You didn’t touch him.
-Besides, you said it yourself.
-The best place to hide is in the open.”
+You said it yourself, the best place to hide is in the open.”
 Ezekiel continued.

 Her happiness dropped considerably.
-She sighed and closed her eyes for a moment, “I hate you,”
+She sighed and closed her eyes for a moment

 Zoe didn’t mean it but he really destroyed her mood.

 For the rest of the day, which wasn’t a lot, she went back to being paranoid.
 She hated how Ezekiel barged in her room and said what he said.
-Zoe couldn’t concentrate anymore on work and left it aside, jumping on the bed and rolling around groaning.
+Zoe couldn’t concentrate anymore on work and let it aside, jumping on the bed and rolling around groaning in annoyance.